-Each employee who has completed five (5) years of uninterrupted state service shall receive 1.5% of their base salary multiplied by the number of completed, contiguous five (5) year periods of uninterrupted state service, in accordance with state statutes.
-Effective October 1, 1999, the longevity increment for third (15-year) and fourth (20-year) increments shall be increased to 2%.
+Employees who have completed five (5) years of uninterrupted state service shall receive 1.5% of their base salary multiplied by the number of completed continuous five (5) year periods of uninterrupted state service in accordance with state statute.
+Effective October 1, 1999, the longevity increment for the third (15-year) and fourth (20-year) increments shall be increased to 2%.